 MCP Server

-The KSail MCP (Model Context Protocol) server exposes all KSail commands as tools that can be used by MCP-compatible AI assistants and automation systems.
-This enables AI assistants like Claude Desktop to manage Kubernetes clusters directly.
+The KSail MCP (Model Context Protocol) server exposes all KSail commands as tools for MCP-compatible AI assistants and automation systems.
+This enables AI assistants like Claude Desktop to create, configure, and manage Kubernetes clusters, and lets automation scripts orchestrate complex cluster operations through a universal interface.

 Prerequisites